peeto/scrollable_flutter_web_view_example/README.md

 # scrollable_flutter_web_view_example

 An example of how to use a WebView in a ListView.
-It was create to show how to overcome some limitations.
+It was created to show how to overcome some limitations.

 ## Getting Started